 - Dye the batter with food coloring for a fun surprise when biting into them.

-I used chocolate cake for this recipe.
-The chocolate contrasts with the pink coating very nicely, but you can really use any flavor.
+I made chocolate cake pops with this recipe.
+The chocolate cake contrasts with the pink coating very nicely, but you can really use any flavor.
 A classic buttercream is also my favorite type of frosting to use, but since it’s Valentine’s day, kick it up a notch with chocolate buttercream, cream cheese frosting, or strawberry buttercream.

 Below are a few different flavor combinations that would taste delicious: